genoni-studio/nextjs-tailwind-4/README.md

 # Tailwind v4 testing

-This is a test of using Tailwind v4 with Next.js to determine how install and control the classes Tailwind provides.
+This is a test of using Tailwind v4 with Next.js to determine how install and configure Tailwind v4.

 Use cases: